anc5c07/anc5c07-site/_posts/2023-03-05-22ndfranklinmudslide.md

 ## Current Status
 There is a hearing scheduled for DOEE enforcement on 5/16/2023.
 There is an additional case by DCRA/DOB pending judge assignment after the church entered a `deny` plea.

+In response to my own Illegal Construction Inspection request (case number `Z4N-PNN7U`) and subsequent photographic evidence of work being done sent to DOB on 2/22/2023, an additional stop-work order was issued by DOB on 2/23/2023.

 ## In the Media
 Ms. Vicki Moore, whose home is experiencing foundation issues due to the ground disruption, gave an interview for a story by [NBC4 news](https://www.nbcwashington.com/news/local/its-a-mess-mudslide-next-door-threatens-dc-residents-home/3163475/).